Regen

 In order engage regen, the motor controller needs some type of signal telling it that the rider wants to brake.
 Depending on the signal type, this can result either in a fixed braking force, or a proportional force that can be modulated in intensity.

-4. Bidirectional Throttle Signal: In all of the Grin motor controllers (Grinfineon, Phaserunner, Baserunner), we have mapped the otherwise unused portion of the throttle signal below 1.0V to activate proportional regen control without any additional wires.
+- Bidirectional Throttle Signal: In all of the Grin motor controllers (Grinfineon, Phaserunner, Baserunner), we have mapped the otherwise unused portion of the throttle signal below 1.0V to activate proportional regen control without any additional wires.
 Throttle signal voltages from 1.2V to 3.6V provide proportionally more power, while if that same signal drops down to 0.8V it starts doing regen, increasing to a maximum regen intensity at 0.0V.
 This would in theory allow for bidirectional throttles that can be twisted one direction for power and in the other direction for regen.
-We've heard of such throttles existing, but have yet to see one.
+We've heard of such throttles existing, but have yet to see one. *Update 2024* Until now!
+We've just released a modified Dyol Bi-directional throttles which work exactly as above and are compatible with our new Superharness kits, terminated with a 3 pin Higo waterproof plug.
+They're available in both left-hand and right-hand mounting options.